Our Story -

 While Sarah’s journey through brain injury was marked by many symptoms and trials, one of the most devastating consequences has been her seizures—both focal and grand mal.
 These episodes often left her exhausted and stripped her of independence, preventing her from driving at times and leaving her to battle the profound loneliness of social isolation.
 Yet, even in isolation, Sarah turned adversity into insight, devoting herself to the brain injury cause.
 She also became an expert in social isolation, by dedicating her thesis and dissertation to exploring its impacts and the nuances of social isolation and introverted behaviors.

 Sarah completed her doctoral internship and dissertation under incredibly demanding circumstances, crossing the finish line to graduate in 2023.
 But life tested her once again.
 An increase in seizure activity after graduation meant she couldn’t drive again or begin her postdoctoral training.
-For 18 months, she faced isolation once more.
+For over 20 months, she faced isolation once more.
 Yet, instead of yielding to despair, Sarah channeled her energy into building a successful social and community network.

 This period of reflection and resilience gave rise to a renewed purpose—one rooted in lived experience and driven by a shared mission.
 Drawing on Sarah’s academic expertise in neurorehabilitation and social isolation, and my decades of firsthand experience with brain injury and adaptive sports, we joined forces to build something meaningful for others walking a similar path.

-2. The “End Social Isolation” Program – A growing set of evidence-based, community-focused therapeutic activities designed to reduce isolation and accelerate recovery through connection, movement, and purpose.
+1. This “End Social Isolation” Program – A growing set of evidence-based, community-focused therapeutic activities designed to reduce isolation and accelerate recovery through connection, movement, and purpose.

-3. The Brain Injury Life Book – A comprehensive resource for survivors, caregivers, and professionals, blending powerful personal stories with practical guidance to navigate the complex realities of brain injury.
+3. The "Brain Injury Life Book" – A comprehensive resource for survivors, caregivers, and professionals, blending powerful personal stories with practical guidance to navigate the complex realities of brain injury. (coming 2026)

 But the need is great—and our personal resources are limited.
 That’s why we’re inviting you to walk with us.
 Join our mission to end social isolation and help brain injury survivors and caregivers reclaim connection, clarity, and strength.